Skip to content

 if detect_context_handoff(result.stdout):

-prompt_content = read_continuation_prompt(working_dir)
+prompt_content = read_continuation_prompt(repo_path)

 # Spawn fresh session with prompt